 What kind of work do ambassadors do?

-Campus ambassadors lead tours; serve visitors at the Visitor Center and the Campanile; support parent programs; and work at special events such as Cal Day, Parents/Homecoming, and Move-In Weekend; as well as a growing number of other special and interesting assignments.
+Campus ambassadors lead tours; serve visitors at the Visitor Center and the Campanile; support parent programs; and work at special events such as Cal Day, Homecoming Weekend, and Move-In Weekend; as well as a growing number of other special and interesting assignments.

 At the Visitor Center, campus ambassadors greet visitors, sign them in for tours, provide information, and answer questions.

-At Sather Tower (the Campanile), ambassadors staff the ticket desk and assist in elevator operation.
+At the Campanile (Sather Tower), ambassadors staff the ticket desk and assist in elevator operation.

 What are the work hours?
 How many hours a week do you work?

 Ambassadors must be available to work a minimum of 10 hours a week, and normally work 5-7 hours a week.
-There are opportunities to work on Saturdays and Sundays, but most work takes place Monday-Friday, 8:30 am-3:30 pm.
+There are work shifts on Saturdays and Sundays, but most work takes place Monday-Friday, 8:30 am-3:30 pm.
 Ambassadors are scheduled to work as their availability permits.

 Being an ambassador is a fun and rewarding job, but remember that it provides only a limited number of hours of work a week.

 What do you look for when hiring a campus ambassador?